RimuTec/faker/README.md

 # Faker
-A port of https://github.com/stympy/faker from Ruby to C#
+A C# port of the Ruby Faker gem (https://github.com/stympy/faker)

 # Available Classes and Method
 ## Name